Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

 For years I sought out kindred spirits or wisdom-filled guides for how to live an intentional but simple lifestyle in books and later the internet.
 If they were raising chickens I wondered if I should too.
-If they were baking homemade bread then I bought a grinder and began soaking and kneading my way through life.
+If they were baking homemade bread then I bought a grinder.
 I’d pour through homeschool books and try to model my plans after theirs – Charlotte Mason, Montessori, Classical Education.
 Everything appealed and nothing quite fit.

 I needed to quiet the noise and carve out my own path.